Pupul Jayakar: Family

-She married Manmohan Jayakar, a barrister, in 1937, who died in 1972.
-Her daughter, Radhika Herzberger, was born in 1938, and, as Director of the Rishi Valley Education Centre, presides over and runs the Rishi Valley School at Rishi Valley, Chittoor district, Andhra Pradesh; Sahyadri School in Sahyadri Hills Pune; Rajghat Besant School at Varanasi; The School, KFI in Chennai; The Valĺey School in Bangalore and other Krishnamurti Foundation of India schools.
-Kathak danseuse, Aditi Mangaldas is her sister, Nandini Mehta's granddaughter.
+She married Manmohan Jayakar, a Pathare Prabhu barrister, in 1937, who died in 1972.
+Her daughter, Radhika Herzberger, was born in 1938, and, as Director of the Rishi Valley Education Centre, presides over and runs the Rishi Valley School at Rishi Valley, Chittoor district, Andhra Pradesh; Sahyadri School in Sahyadri Hills Pune; Rajghat Besant School at Varanasi; The School, KFI in Chennai; The Valley School in Bangalore and other Krishnamurti Foundation of India schools.
+Kathak dancer Aditi Mangaldas is her sister, Nandini Mehta's granddaughter.

 She died in Mumbai, on 29 March 1997, after a brief illness.

 Books

 Her best known books are her two biographies: J. Krishnamurti: A Biography (1988) and Indira Gandhi: An Intimate Biography (1992).
 In the latter, Jayakar reveals that her close friend Indira Gandhi had personally expressed to her a premonition of her death in the wake of the Operation Blue Star incident.

 Hungryalist Movement

 When the members of Hungryalist movement were arrested and cases were filed against them, Pupul Jayakar took up the matter with Indira Gandhi as a result of which Shakti Chattopadhyay, Sandipan Chattopadhyay, Binoy Majumdar, Sunil Gangopadhyay, Saileswar Ghosh, Subhash Ghosh, Subo Acharya, Tridib Mitra, Falguni Roy, Basudeb Dasgupta, Subhash Ghose, Abani Dhar were exempted and case was filed against only Malay Roychoudhury as he was the leader of the movement and had become known throughout the literary world.
 However Malay Roychoudhury was ultimately exonerated by the Kolkata High Court.